Kemo-Huang/learnOS/learn-synchronization.md

 ## Semaphore (信号量)

+- an integer of available resources

+- waiting list

 ##### int sem_init(sem_t *sem, int pshared, unsigned int value);

 sem_init() initializes the unnamed semaphore at the address pointed to by sem.